How To Help The Victims Of The California Wildfires

 Baby2Baby is working to get high-need items to children affected by the ongoing Camp, Hill, and Woolsey fires in California.
 Help them supply diapers, wipes, blankets, and other basic baby essentials to families in need by purchasing from their registry.

 Donate directly to Direct Relief, which helps provide resources to healthcare agencies and first responders in wildfire-affected areas across California.
-Tito's Handmade Vodka has pledged to match all donations, up to $15,000.
+Tito's Handmade Vodka has pledged to match all donations, up to $15,000 USD.

 Advertisement